-|Categories||Temples & Shrines, Japanese Gardens|
+|Category||Temples & Shrines, Japanese Gardens|

 |Address||540 Ohara Raigoincho, Sakyo-ku Kyoto-shi, Kyoto, 601-1242|

 |Directions||1-hour on bus from Kyoto Station (C3 area) on Bus #17.
 Get off at"Ohara" stop (last bus stop on bus #17) and walk about 10 minutes up the hill.
 23-minute on bus from Kyoto Subway Kokusai Kaikan Station (#3 area) .
 Get off at "Ohara" stop and walk about 10 minutes up the hill.|

-|Hours||March - December 7th : 8:30am - 5:30pm (must enter by 5pm) November 8th - February : 9am - 5:00pm (must enter by 4:30pm)|
+|Open Hours||March - December 7th : 8:30am - 5:30pm (must enter by 5pm) November 8th - February : 9am - 5:00pm (must enter by 4:30pm)|

 |Notes||Please note of the hours as it is changed from previous hours.
 Sanzenin Temple and the Ohara area can be reached by bus and takes about 1 hour from Kyoto Station.|

-Adult: ￥700 (￥600/person for a group of 30 people or more) Middle and high school students: ￥400 (￥300/per person for a group of 30 people or more)
+Adult: ￥700 (￥600/person for a group of 30 people or more) Middle and high school students: ￥400 (￥300/per person for a group of 30 people or more) Elementary students: ￥150